EmiliaLopez/FIFA21_DA_PROJECT/README.md

 ## Objectives
 **Providing insights**: Assist player signings by filtering datapoints to provide useful information for scouts our staff dealing with buying/selling players.

-**Make accurate predictions**: Make a model to predict market value of fooball players.
-Clubs also have the opportunity to make assign a fair market price for players they want to buy and avoid paying too much for players and use wisely their budget.
+**Make accurate predictions**: Predict market value of fooball players.
+Clubs can have the opportunity to assign a fair market price for players they want to buy and avoid paying too much for players and use wisely their budget.

 ## Workflow
 1. **Data Cleaning**: Handling missing values, removing duplicates, correcting data types, renaming columns, handling inconsistencies in data..